 Programs of study leading to the Ph.D. degree in Political Science are designed by the student, in consultation with advisors and the Director of Graduate Studies, to serve his or her particular interests as well as to achieve the program requirements.
 The most current and complete information about degree requirements can be found in the Ph.D.
 Program Guide.
 Students should also familiarize themselves with University requirements outlined in the Graduate Degrees section of the Stanford Bulletin.

 Knowledge of Two Fields

 Each student chooses two fields from American Politics, Comparative Politics, International Relations, Political Theory, and Political Methodology.
 In the primary field, students must demonstrate comprehensive knowledge by passing a written field examination.
 Field Examinations are offered once in the Spring.
-In order to prepare for the field exam, each field offers a series of three or four courses designed to familiarize the student with the literature of that field.
+In order to prepare for the field exam, each field offers a series of courses designed to familiarize the student with the literature of that field.
 In the secondary field, students must demonstrate comprehensive knowledge by satisfactory grades in the required classes.
-Satisfactory grades vary by field.
 Additional information on field requirements is available on the field statements.

 Exposure to a Third Field